SharpeRAD/Cake.SqlTools/README.md

 ## Implemented functionality

 * Execute a query against a database
-* Contains a provider for MS Sql and MySql
+* Contains a provider for MS Sql, MySql and PostgreSQL